Search for Important Questions

 3. Eti Ltd. issued equity shares with payments in installments.
 Some shares were forfeited due to non-payment and reissued at a discount.
 Pass the necessary Journal entries in the books of Eti Ltd.

-1. What do you mean by an Account?
+1. What do you understand by Petty Cash Book?

 1. What are the basic concepts of Financial Accounting?
 What are their limitations?